NFeingold/IoT-Hub-to-Pi/README.md

 From the hub, click on the device name.
 From here, navigate to the 'Message to Device' tab.
 In the message body tab, type a message (IE: Hello World!), then in the top left, click send message.

+If succesful, the Sense Hat should display the message.
+As well, the command line interface should also display the message.
+This refreshes every 5 seconds, so there might be a small delay.

 ## Clean Up the Pi

 To stop the python script, press Ctrl+C